securitybunker/databunker.org/content/doc/install/_index.md

 chmod 0777 ~/data
 docker run -v ~/data:/databunker/data \
   -p 3000:3000 \
-  -e DATABUNKER_MASTERKEY=< copy this value from docker log> \
+  -e DATABUNKER_MASTERKEY=< ***copy this value from docker log*** > \
   --rm --name databunker securitybunker/databunker demo
 ```

 &nbsp;

-## Method 2: Start Databunker container with docker compose
+## Method 2: Start Databunker and backend db with docker compose

-Before starting the Databunker container using Docker Compose, you'll need to generate secrets required by the application.
-These could include passwords for MySQL or PostgreSQL databases, a self-signed SSL certificate, the Databunker root token, etc.
+Before starting containers, you need to generate a number of secret variables used by the application.
+These variables include:
+* Passwords for MySQL or PostgreSQL databases
+* A self-signed SSL certificate
+* Databunker root token, etc...

 For instance, the **DATABUNKER_ROOTTOKEN** variable will be stored in the ``.env/databunker-root.env`` file.
-You can utilize this variable as a root token when making Databunker API requests.
+You can use this variable as a root token when making Databunker API requests.

-The required secret files will be saved into the ``./env`` directory.
+The required secret files will be saved in the ``./env`` directory.
 Use one of the following scripts found in the project's Git repository to generate configuration secrets:

 * ./generate-mysql-env-files.sh
 * ./generate-mysql-demo-env-files.sh